Social Media – Too Much of a Good Thing?

-The dictionary defines addiction as “the state of being enslaved to a habit or practice or to something that is psychologically or physically habit-forming, such as narcotics, to such an magnitude that its cessation causes severe trauma.”
+The dictionary defines addiction as “the state of being enslaved to a habit or practice or to something that is psychologically or physically habit-forming, such as narcotics, to such a magnitude that its cessation causes severe trauma.”
 Fabbri points out that common, identified addictions include sex, gambling, various substances, and even the internet.

 The Internet has become the backbone of society, even here in the south hills of Pittsburgh PA.
 This is true especially for small business owners such as our practice owner.
-Since more and more, “digitally native” people have grown up on Social Media platforms, one of the best way to market your services and products or brand is via channels that web users love to network and communicate on.
+Since more and more, “digitally native” people have grown up on Social Media platforms, one of the best ways to market your services and products or brand is via channels that web users love to network and communicate on.
 The main labor of social media is getting connected.

 Signs of Social Media Addiction

 Many people spend on average half of their day tapping away at their hand-held devices, either surfing the net or checking notifications.
 Like substance-related addictions, Social Media Addiction joins the knowledge of the ‘classic’ addiction symptoms.
 These including the following:

 - Reverting back – so if you try to stay away and you just are drawn to go back to your favorite network when you know you should be doing something else – like work or making dinner